 Ship identification information and particulars

-The ESD will control the data received from the MNSWs according to the syntax rules of the EMSWe dataset.
+The ESD will control the data received from the MNSWs according to the semantic rules of the EMSWe dataset (e.g. data formats, structure, code values, business rules).
 Ship records which don’t comply with at least one of the rules will be rejected by the ESD.
 The ESD will indicate which information from the ship record is in error and a description of that error.

 When a ship record is accepted by the ESD, corresponding existing ship record will be updated in the ESD.
 If there is no corresponding record, the ESD will create a new ship record.
 To identify the ship record, the ESD will use the ship’s IMO number.
-If no IMO number is provided, the ESD will use the MMSI number and the call sign provided by the MNSW.
-If the necessary ship identification information is not provided by the MNSW, the ESD will ignore the information and send an error message back to the MNSW.
+If the ship has no IMO number, the ESD will use the MMSI number and the call sign provided by the MNSW.
+If the ship has no IMO number and nor the MMSI number and the call sign are provided by the MNSW, the ESD will ignore the information and send an error message back to the MNSW.

 The ESD will compare the ship identification and particulars data elements received from a MNSW with the existing data elements of the corresponding record in the ESD.
 The ESD will update each data element which value received from the MNSW is different from the value in the ESD.
 Data elements which values are equal in the ESD and from the MNSW will not be updated.
 Ship identification and particulars data elements not received from the MNSW will be kept unmodified in the ESD.